jadestrong/lsp-volar/README.md

 ### `lsp-volar-take-over-mode`
 It is enabled by default.
 If you want disable it, add `(setq lsp-volar-take-over-mode nil)` to your config file.
 [What is Take Over Mode?](https://github.com/johnsoncodehk/volar/discussions/471 "What is Take Over Mode?")

+### `lsp-volar-activate-file`
+If your project don't have a `package.json` file with `vue` dependencies in `workspace-root`, such as a *yarn workspace* / *mono-repo* project, you can add a file with a custom name to force enable `@volar/server` for this project.
+The default file name is `.volarrc`.
+You can specify any file name by modifying the file `lsp-volar-activate-file` variable.

 # Reference